Los Angeles Sexual Harassment Attorney

 - assignments or shifts

 Quid pro quo can also occur if a supervisor threatens retaliation if the employee doesn’t meet sexual demands.
 This can include:

 - bad performance reviews

 - pay cuts

 It is illegal if a supervisor commits even a single action of quid pro quo sexual harassment.
 Even if the employee doesn’t yield to the demand, it can serve as the basis for a lawsuit.
 Employees who suffer this type of harassment must be able to report their incidents without any risk of retaliation.
-The harassment itself and the retaliation for reporting such incidents are illegal.
+A sexual harassment attorney understands the harassment itself and the retaliation for reporting such incidents are illegal.